 Can I combine NV Energy rebates with manufacturer promotions?

 Yes.
 NV Energy rebates stack with manufacturer promotions.
-Lennox, Carrier, and Trane all run seasonal promotions offering $200-$1,500 in manufacturer rebates or financing incentives.
+Lennox, Carrier, and Trane all run seasonal promotions offering manufacturer rebates or financing incentives.
 These are separate from and additive to NV Energy rebates.
-During peak promotional periods (typically spring and early fall), a Las Vegas homeowner installing a premium heat pump could capture $2,000 from NV Energy plus $500-$1,500 from the manufacturer — a total of $2,500-$3,500 in combined savings.
+During peak promotional periods (typically spring and early fall), a Las Vegas homeowner installing a qualifying heat pump could capture $550 from NV Energy plus additional savings from the manufacturer.
+Ask your contractor to show you all available incentives before committing to a system.

 Do NV Energy rebates run out during the year?

 Yes, NV Energy's rebate programs are funded from an annual budget and operate on a first-come, first-served basis.
 Historically, rebate funds for cooling equipment are fully committed by mid to late summer in high-demand years.
+In 2024, the program exhausted its budget early and required an emergency reallocation.
 If you are planning a summer installation and want to ensure rebate availability, apply early or consider an off-season installation.
 Your contractor can check current fund availability before you commit to a purchase.

 What if I install a system that does not qualify for rebates?

-Base-tier systems below 16.0 SEER2 generally do not qualify for NV Energy rebates.
-If budget constraints limit you to a base-tier system, you will not receive utility rebates, but you will still save on energy costs compared to the system you are replacing (most replacement systems are 10-13 SEER, well below today's 14+ SEER2 minimum).
-In some cases, stepping up from a 14 SEER2 base model to a 16 SEER2 model costs only $300-$800 more — but qualifies for a $300-$500 rebate that nearly or fully offsets the upgrade cost.
-Ask your contractor to show you the price difference between a non-qualifying and qualifying model before deciding.
+Systems below 15.2 SEER2 do not qualify for NV Energy rebates.
+If budget constraints limit you to a base-tier system, you will not receive utility rebates, but you will still save on energy costs compared to the older system you are replacing (most replacement systems are 10 to 13 SEER).
+In many cases, stepping up from a 14.3 SEER2 model to a qualifying 15.2 SEER2 model adds only $300 to $500 to the purchase price, while unlocking a $250 rebate that nearly offsets the upgrade cost.
+Ask your contractor to compare the qualifying and non-qualifying model prices before deciding.

 Are there income-based HVAC assistance programs in Las Vegas?